SirBiggusDickus/PyTorch-Pygame-ShipEvasion-DQN/README.md

 which (slowly) trains the agent, and one seperate program that includes semi-realistic ship simulation using Pygame.
 I never managed to combine the two together within the available time of the project. feel free to look around.
 Use it as a template for learning Pygame https://www.pygame.org/docs/ and/or Pytorch https://pytorch.org/ .

+If you'r interested in the research, the zip includes a powerpoint and paper from the project which attempts to explain the story of the project.